Always-convex harmonic shears: Introduction

-maps the unit disk onto a domain that is not convex.
-Actually, $f$ satisfies that $f(z)=-iF(iz)$, $z\in\D$, where $F$ is the function in the example in \cite[p.
+The effectiveness of the shear construction in producing $C_H^0$ functions is, however, limited.
+A simple example that justifies this assertion is provided by the choices $\varphi(z)=z$ and $\omega(z)=-iz$ in \eqref{eq-system}.
+The resulting function $f$ satisfies that $f(z)=-iF(iz)$, $z\in\D$, where $F$ is the function in the example in \cite[p.
 38]{D-Harm}.
 The function $F$ has the range shown in \cite[Figure 3.1, p.
 39]{D-Harm}, which is not convex.
-Therefore, $f(\D)$ is not a convex domain. \end{ex}
+Therefore, $f(\D)$ is not a convex domain.

 More generally, we can note that a given function $f=h+\overline g\in S_H^0$ is completely determined by the system of equations

 where $\eta=e^{2i\theta}\in \partial \D$ and $0<2\theta\leq 2\pi$.
 We call such function $f$ \emph{the shear of $\varphi$ in the $\theta$ direction with dilatation $\omega$}.
 It is evident that different dilatations $\omega$ in \eqref{eq-system0} give rise to different shears of $\varphi$ in the $\theta$ direction.
 We say that the shears of $\varphi$ in the $\theta$ direction are \emph{always-convex} if the harmonic mappings $f=h+\overline g$ obtained from \eqref{eq-system0} with dilatation $\omega$ are convex \emph{for all} Schwarz functions $\omega$.
 Within these terms, the results in \cite{B} mentioned above can be stated as follows: the shears of